oswaldo/hey/README.md

 ### Middle term

 * Installers
-* Useful aliases for apt, zip, tar, ssh, cron and other common server tools
+* Useful aliases for npm, maven, apt, zip, tar, ssh, cron and other common server and developer tools
 * Modularization, so new commands and aliases are realized in external libraries
 * Automation for configuring dependencies